CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CMSC 132/Graphs.md

 A directed graph's adjacency matrix is a $k \times k$ matrix, where $k$ is the number of vertices, while an undirected graph's adjacency matrix is a staircase.

+The rows and columns are labeled with the vertices of the graph.
+In a directed graph, if there is a value in a row, then there is an edge going out of the corresponding vertex.
+If there is a value in a column, then there is an edge going into the corresponding vertex.

 ##### Adjacency list, set, or map

 For each vertex, store either a list, set, or map of its neighbors (i.e. successors).
 In addition, for a weighted graph, also store the weight of each edge.